brotatotes/bht-automation/bht gen 3/Matthew/Chapter 16/Matthew 16 9 bht.md

 # Matthew 16:9 Commentary Help Text

 ## BHT:
-Do you not yet perceive and understand?
-Jesus asked, disappointed in the lack of faith and perception from his disciples.
-He referred back to the feeding of the five thousand, as if to say, Have you forgotten what was done?
-From such a small amount of food, I was able to feed so many.
-Jesus was reminding them of the miraculous provision that had taken place before their very eyes, yet they still lacked faith in his ability to provide for them now.
+As the disciples travel to Bethsaida, Jesus questions their lack of perception and reminds them of the miracle of feeding the five thousand, challenging their doubts about his ability to provide.
+Their failure to understand and remember what was recently done demonstrates their lack of faith and comprehension of Jesus' ministry.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "On the two sorts of baskets (cophini on the former occasion, spyrides on the latter), see note, ch. xv.
 36."
-2. "This voyage brought them to Bethsaida: i.e. Bethsaida Jatias, on the North-Eastern side of the lake, see Mark viii.
-22."
+2. "This voyage brought them to Bethsaida: i.e. Bethsaida Jatias, on the North-Eastern side of the lake."
-3. "...and the miracle there related."
+3. "See Mark viii.
+22, and the miracle there related."

 ### Philip Schaff:
 1. Matthew 16:9.
 Do ye not yet perceive.
 Mark (Mark 8:17-18) is more full.
 Besides want of faith, they had shown great want of perception.